 Domains and Geographic Settings

-All the country specific domains like .us (Unites States), .in (India) or .ca (Canada) are by default linked to a particular country and hence there will not be an additional geographic targeting option required for these domains.
-This means for country specific domains you will not see a “Geographic Target” setting option in your Google Webmaster Tools.
+There are different top level domain (TLD) extensions available for webmasters to register a domain name.
+All the country specific domains like .us (Unites States), .in (India) or .ca (Canada) are by default linked to a particular country.
+Hence, there will not be an additional geographic targeting option required for these domains.
+This means for country specific domains you will not see a “Geographic Target” setting option in earlier Google Webmaster Tools.
+However, you may still see this option in Google Search Console.

 The generic top level domains like .com, .net, .info or .org are not linked with any countries in specific.
 Hence Google provides an option to add a geographic target for the webmasters owning a generic top level domain.